Pull-apart basin: Examples

-Two famous localities for continental pull-apart basins are the Dead Sea and Salton Sea.
+Famous localities for continental pull-apart basins are the Dead Sea, the Salton Sea, and the Sea of Marmara.
 Pull-apart basins are amenable to research because sediments deposited in the basin provide a timeline of activity along the fault.
 The Salton Trough is an active pull-apart located in a step-over between the dextral San Andreas Fault and the Imperial Fault.
 Displacement on the fault is approximately 6 cm/yr.
 The current transtensional state generates normal growth faults and some strike slip motion.
 The growth faults in the region strike N15E, have steep dips (~70 deg), and vertical displacements of 1–4 mm/yr.
-Eight large slip events have occurred on these faults with throw ranging from 0.2–1.0 meters.
+Eight large slip events have occurred on these faults with throw ranging from 0.2 to 1.0 meters.
 These produce earthquakes greater than magnitude six and are responsible for the majority of extension in the basin and consequently thermal anomalies, subsidence, and localization of rhyolite buttes such as the Salton Buttes.